wmwxwa/azure-docs-sdk-python/docs-ref-services/preview/monitor-query-readme.md

 ### Create the client

 An authenticated client is required to query Logs or Metrics.
 The library includes both synchronous and asynchronous forms of the clients.
 To authenticate, create an instance of a token credential.
-Use that instance when creating a `LogsQueryClient`, `MetricsQueryClient`, or `MetricsBatchQueryClient`.
+Use that instance when creating a `LogsQueryClient`, `MetricsQueryClient`, or `MetricsClient`.
 The following examples use `DefaultAzureCredential` from the [azure-identity](https://pypi.org/project/azure-identity/) package.

 #### Synchronous clients